kashan16/habitize/README.md

 - **Memorable Moment**
   Save one text note per day to capture your highlight or reflection.
 - **Habit Grid**
-  Define any number of habits and toggle each day’s checkmark in a calendar‑style grid.
+  Define any number of habits and toggle each day's checkmark in a calendar‑style grid.
 - **Sleep Tracker**
   Input hours slept each day and view a month‑long chart of your sleep patterns.